 - Bixby – Bixby, Samsung’s personal assistant, was first launched with the S8 and can do things like web searches, give you quick access to the camera app, provide recommendations and more.
 And you can use voice, text or touch to interact with it.

 - Accessibility – You’ll find all of the S8’s accessibility features in the settings, under the categories vision, hearing, and dexterity and interaction.
 Features include a high contrast keyboard, screen zoom, subtitles, sound detectors, interaction controls and easy screen turn on.

 How to get a good deal on a Samsung Galaxy S8

 Other than choosing the phone itself, there are other things to look out for when getting yourself the best possible phone deal.
-Here’s a few to be getting on with.
+Here are a few things to consider.

 - Contract length – The standard length of mobile phone contracts is 24 months, but increasingly providers are giving you more of a choice, including being able to spread the cost of a handset over 36 months in order to bring down the monthly cost.

 - Data – It’s worth working out how much data you need before you start looking at deals, but a number of providers will let you switch between different plans once your contract starts so you can adjust your allowance as needed.